mui/mui-x/docs/data/date-pickers/playground/playground.md

 # Date and Time Pickers playground

-<p class="description">Play around with props that affect the design and featues of the Date and Time Pickers components.</p>
+<p class="description">Play around with props that affect the layout of the Date and Time Pickers components.</p>

 {{"demo": "PickersPlaygroundWrapper.js", "hideToolbar": true, "bg": "playground"}}